luckyshot/OpenSound/README.md

 Requests connected clients, called on page load and when the <code>status.hash.clients</code> changes.

-Only connected clients are shown, but these can be enabled or disabled.
-If a client doesn't ping the server in 10 seconds the server will consider it disconnected and remove it from the list
+Clients can be connected or disconnected, when connected, they can be enabled or disabled.

 <pre>[
 	'Black laptop': {
 		name: 'Black laptop'
-		location: 'Living room'
 		vol: 90
 		status: 0 (disabled) or 1 (enabled)
 		lastseen: 1000000 // Unix timestamp